Non-work Study Campus Jobs

 About the Children's Campus

 The St. Ambrose University Children's Campus (SAUCC) is a public daycare for children 8 weeks old through 6 years old.
-It is seven blocks from main campus on the southwest corner of Lombard and Marquette streets.
+It is seven blocks from the main campus on the southwest corner of Lombard and Marquette streets.
 Students walk during warm weather.
 The city bus also is available and stops in front of McCarthy Hall.
 The bus is free for St. Ambrose students with student ID.
 Bus schedule provided.

 Application Information: Interested candidates are encouraged to submit a Student Employment Application and a Schedule of Availability on BEECareers.